zenml-io/zenml/docs/book/mlops_stacks/model_deployers/mlflow.md

 ---
-description: Deploy and Test your models locally with MLFlow
+description: Deploy and Test your models locally with MLflow
 ---

-The MLFLow Model Deployer is one of the available flavors of the [Model Deployer](./overview.md) stack component.
-Provided with the MLFLow integration it can be used to deploy and manage [MLFlow models](https://www.mlflow.org/docs/latest/python_api/mlflow.deployments.html) on a local running MLFlow server.
+The MLflow Model Deployer is one of the available flavors of the [Model Deployer](./overview.md) stack component.
+Provided with the MLflow integration it can be used to deploy and manage [MLflow models](https://www.mlflow.org/docs/latest/python_api/mlflow.deployments.html) on a local running MLflow server.

 ## When would you want to use it?

-MLFlow is a popular open source platform for machine learning.
+MLflow is a popular open source platform for machine learning.
 It's a great tool for managing the entire lifecycle of your machine learning.
-One of the most important features of MLFlow is the ability to package your model and its dependencies into a single artifact that can be deployed to a variety of deployment targets.
+One of the most important features of MLflow is the ability to package your model and its dependencies into a single artifact that can be deployed to a variety of deployment targets.

 You should use the MLflow Model Deployer: